Columbia Basin Trust CIP/AAP

 Reporting Requirements- CIP/AAP Final Financial Report (fillable)

-An organization with an outstanding or incomplete Project Financial Report as of December 31st will not be eligble for future CIP/AAP funding consideration future until the outstanding or incomplete Project Financial Report is submitted to and approved by the RDCK.
+An organization with an outstanding or incomplete Project Financial Report as of December 31st will not be considered for 2019 CIP/AAP funding consideration or future consideration until the outstanding or incomplete Project Financial Report has been submitted to and approved by the RDCK.

 The Trust Working Closely with People in the Basin